AleksandrSidorin/Behavioural_Robotics/README.md

 Run few replications of the experiment by using different seeds.
 Use the pre-prepared acrobot.ini file included in the ./xacrobot directory.
 Plot performance across generations and then observe the behavior of evolved robots.

-By running the programm with differient seed i got this result:
+By running the programm with differient seed I got this result:

+This Graf shows how Best Fit depends on Seed value: